Bird Watching in AND around Disney World: The Ultimate Guide

 - White Ibis:

 - A “Goofy” looking bird but entertaining to watch.
-I saw at a few different parks and our resort and even a small roost of them at Magic Kingdom in the evening.
+I saw them at a few different parks and our resort and even a small roost of them at Magic Kingdom in the evening.

 - Northern Cardinal: